Abortion in Texas: What You Need to Know

 Texas women wanting to end a pregnancy are now looking at traveling to a state where abortion is legal or arranging an at-home abortion with abortion pills.
 This new landscape can make many women feel alone in their situation.
 It can also mean that important health considerations before or after an abortion are not recognized or treated by a medical professional.

 Your health is important.
 Before you consider self-managed abortion or out-of-state travel, it is essential to have your pregnancy medically verified and assessed.
-The Fort Worth Pregnancy Center offers a no-charge pre-abortion screening service to get you the answers you need.
+The Fort Worth Pregnancy Center offers a no-charge pre-abortion evaluation to get you the answers you need.

 Here is what to expect: